gpdowney/lightweightLSAT/pages/fundamentals/basics.md

 Practice once or twice before you do it for real.
 Otherwise, don't worry about it much.

-If you want more information, [go here to read what the LSAC has to say about the writing sample][7].
+If you want more information, [read what the LSAC has to say about the writing sample][7].

 [1]: https://lawhub.lsac.org/
 [2]: ../time.html